ncsa/GenomicsCortextVarNextflow/README.md

 After cloning the repository, go to cortex_Var_NF/nextflow.config.
 Follow the instructions within the file and provide necessary directories.

-If there are difficulties in setting height and width in nextflow.config, go to cortex_Var_NF/usefulCalculators and run findHeightAndWidth.py
+If there are difficulties in setting height and width for each step in cortex in nextflow.config (such as the cortexConfigStep1), go to cortex_Var_NF/usefulCalculators and run findHeightAndWidth.py

+If there are difficulties in setting the params.queue in nextflow.config, go to cortex_Var_NF/usefulCalculators and run findHeightAndWidth.py